What if I do not agree with decisions about SEN provision?

 - helping you decide what to do next

-The Parents Advice Centre can help you prepare for and attend a meeting.
+The SEND Information Advice and Support Service can help you prepare for and attend a meeting.
 If you still have concerns they can help you decide what to do next.

 If you have not been able to sort out the problem you may be able to: